visitscotland/vs-design-system/README.md

 - `cd ../target-project`
 - `yarn link vs-dotcom-ds` OR `npm link vs-dotcom-ds`

-NOTE: It is vs-dotcom-ds because that is this project's name.
+NOTE: It is `vs-dotcom-ds` because that is this package's name.

 This will create a symlink between the target project folder and the local design-system folder.
 The target project's vs-dotcom-ds dependency will use the local design-system folder directly.